 South Africa's major trade takes place with the partner countries where Preferential Trade Agreements exist.
 This list of all such agreements is provided at Section 2 (i) of this document.
-For partner countries, the agreements provide for duty and tax reduction but the in case of Non-Tariff Barriers, same rules and regulations are applicable on partner countries as well.
+For partner countries, the agreements provide for duty and tax reduction but d.
+Paying VAT on Imports